Jun 17 2007

 About Dave

-Categories: General Dave Rathbun @ 12:08 pm
+Categories: Dave Rathbun @ 12:08 pm

 I have been selected as a presenter at the annual Business Objects conferences every year since 1996.
 I suspect that I am one of a very few people that can make that claim, and I am quite proud of that fact.
 I assume that if I keep getting invited back that I must be doing something right, and that people are finding value in what I have to share.

 I enjoy both training and consulting.
 In general, I think that knowledge should be shared.
 It was for this reason that I joined the BUSOB-L mailing list back in 1997.
 And it was also one of the largest reasons why I spent the time to found BOB when the user community began to outgrow the mailing list.
 I am quite proud of what has been accomplished over the years since BOB was founded.
-While I will take credit (or responsibility) for getting the ball rolling five years ago (as I write this) I firmly believe that the credit for the success of the community goes to the members of BOB that make it a part of their day.
+While I will take credit (or responsibility) for getting the ball rolling years ago I firmly believe that the credit for the success of the community goes to the members of BOB that make it a part of their day.
 For all of you, thanks.

 If you came here via some route other than BOB, and have no idea what I am talking about, the About BOB page will probably answer those questions.
 A more detailed description of BOB’s history can be found in the BOB FAQ.

 Why blog on top of all of this?
-It’s a fair question. :) With this blog I hope to be able to publish articles, presentations, even podcasts that will supplement the knowledge sharing on BOB.
+It’s a fair question. 🙂 With this blog I hope to be able to publish articles, presentations, even podcasts that will supplement the knowledge sharing on BOB.
 Why set up a separate site?
-The main reason is that I can retain copyright and control over the articles that I publish even if - at some point in the future - my role as the BOB administrator changes.
+The main reason is that I can retain copyright and control over the articles that I publish even if – at some point in the future – my role as the BOB administrator changes.

 Thanks for reading.
 I hope you find this site useful.